natanya22/Timed-Traffic-Simulation-Over-Small-City-Plans/README.md

 Simulation Time , No. of Intersections , No. of Streets, No. of Cars, Bonus Points

-(Intersection Start, Intersection End, Street Name, Street Time ) times no. of streets
+(Intersection Start, Intersection End, Street Name, Street Time ) x no. of streets

-(No. of streets in a car path , Street1, Street2 , ....... ) times no. of cars
+(No. of streets in a car path , Street1, Street2 , ....... ) x no. of cars

 Example Input -

 6 4 5 2 1000

 2 0 rue-de-londres 1

 0 1 rue-d-amsterdam 1

 3 1 rue-d-athenes 1

 2 3 rue-de-rome 2

 1 2 rue-de-moscou 3

-4 rue-de-londres rue-d-amsterdam rue-de-moscou rue-de-rome 4 rue-d-athenes rue-de-moscou rue-de-londres rue-d-amsterdam
+4 rue-de-londres rue-d-amsterdam rue-de-moscou rue-de-rome

+4 rue-d-athenes rue-de-moscou rue-de-londres rue-d-amsterdam